Dr Susanna Ebmeier

 2016-17, Rob Watson, 'Topographic analysis of volcanic structures on Chiles and Cerro Negro volcanoes using DEMs derived from TanDEM-X bistatic satellite radar'

-2017-18, Alexandra Odell, 'Investigation into the 2014 eruption of Kelud volcano, Indonesia using CosmoSkyMed data'
+2017-18, Alexandra Odell, 'Investigation into the 2014 eruption of Kelud volcano, Indonesia using CosmoSkyMed data', contribution to this article

 2018-19, Aidan Loasby, 'Geodetic investigation of recent Costa Rican volcanism'